-Our Licensed Insolvency Trustees will guide you through the process with expertise and compassion, ensuring you feel supported every step of the way as you take back control of your financial future.
+If so, filing for bankruptcy may be the right path for you towards a debt-free tomorrow.
+Our Licensed Insolvency Trustees will guide you through the bankruptcy process with expertise and compassion, ensuring you feel supported every step of the way as you take back control of your financial future.

-Personal bankruptcy is a legal process that exists to help individuals, who are unable to pay their debts, get a fresh financial start.
+Personal bankruptcy is a legal process that helps individuals who are unable to pay their debts get a fresh financial start.

-Compared to other debt restructuring plans, personal bankruptcy is usually the quickest and least expensive way to eliminate your debt.
+Unlike other debt restructuring solutions, personal bankruptcy is usually the quickest and least expensive way to eliminate your debt.

 When you are eventually discharged from bankruptcy, you will no longer be legally responsible for any of your unsecured debts.

-Once you enter into bankruptcy, you will need to be discharged from bankruptcy, or released from bankruptcy, before your fresh start.
+Once you enter bankruptcy, you must be discharged or released from bankruptcy before you can get a fresh start.

-The length of a first-time bankruptcy is 9 months.
+The length of a first-time bankruptcy is nine months.
 If you have surplus income, the length of your bankruptcy increases to 21 months.

 If you enter bankruptcy for a second time, the length increases to 24 months (with no surplus income) or 36 months (with surplus income).